 But as we all know, with every cloud there is a silver lining and mine came in the form of Lee.
-We hit if off right away and he somehow made me forget about all the things I’d left behind.
-I don’t know if you’ve ever experienced camp but a few months there feels like years and friendships (and relationships) can form quickly compared to ‘real life’!
+I don’t know if you’ve ever experienced camp life but a few months there feels like years and friendships (and relationships) can form quickly compared to ‘real life’!

 It was thanks to his support I rekindled my love for film and TV and signed up to a different course.
-I made the right connections, put my hand up at the right times and was soon ‘running’ on local TV and Film sets for the likes of Channel 4.
+I made the right connections, put my hand up at the right times and was soon ‘running’ on local TV and Film sets for the likes of Channel 4 in Liverpool.

 Making an awesome cup of tea (and picking the best biscuits for the teams I worked with) got me far in the TV and film world.
 Keen to learn and eager to please I was very fortunate to get in front of (or politely stalk) some incredibly talented film editors who nurtured my excitement for Post Production.
 My favourite was working on Mr Bean’s Holiday with Tony Cranstoun and buying Rowan Atkinson far too many Crayfish and Rocket sandwiches from Pret!